elfreeze/elfreeze/README.md

 I use most of my time after work to work on my internet projects which initially started as a hubby that has now grown into a side-hustle.
 I use the extra income to expand my knowledge in computers, in general, A.I.
 (Artificial Intelligence) and M.L.
 (Machine Learning) in particular.

 I strongly love Basketball.
-He play the game and watch most of Lakers and Warriors games`.
+I play the game and watch most of Lakers and Warriors games`.
 My favorite players are the Late Kobe Bryant (RIP Kobe) and Steph Curry.
 My other hobbies are reading and learning new things.

 <!---
 elfreeze/elfreeze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.